The Sysnative Witch Project

 Start-ScheduledTask -TaskName "test"

-This option is the most commonly used one.
+This option is maybe one of the most commonly used ones.
 When you add this script to the top of your own PowerShell script, the script host will rerun the PowerShell script but this time in the 64 bits context

 If ($ENV:PROCESSOR_ARCHITEW6432 -eq "AMD64") {